 Foods spoil if they undergo a chemical or physical change.
 Chemical changes include ripening, maturing or oxidising, also known as going rancid.
 Physical changes include:

 Microbial micro-organisms – bacteria and fungi causing mould – spoil food by eating the cell structure and then increasing in number.
 Think of how sliced ham gets slimy when it's been in the fridge too long.
 Some micro-organisms are bad not only because they spoil the smell, texture and nutritional value of food, but also because they're poisonous!
 While most pathogenic micro-organisms can be easily killed by thorough cooking, some produce toxins that aren't destroyed that simply.

 Raw foods can be especially risky.
 Some bacteria can be fatal to certain people, particularly infants, those with a serious illness, and the elderly.
 For the rest of us they mean (at the very least) a few days close to a toilet.

-Some foods deteriorate suddenly when they get below certain temperatures.
+Some foods also deteriorate quickly when they get below certain temperatures.
 This often occurs when the food freezes.
 Other foods undergo subtler changes when they get too cold, such as some tropical fruits and vegetables.
-Foods like lettuce are mostly water, so they freeze easily when in temperatures below 0°C and when they thaw you can see the cell structure has been destroyed – they turn into a jelly-like mess.
+Foods like lettuce and cucumber are mostly water, so they freeze easily when in temperatures below 0°C and when they thaw you can see the cell structure has been destroyed – they turn into a jelly-like mess.